-How much would it cost to rebuild your home?
+Why you need to know how much it would cost to rebuild your home?

-It is the responsibility of you as the policyholder to obtain the correct rebuilding cost for your home, but the free BCIS House Rebuilding Cost Calculator can help you work out what that is.
+As the policy holder, it will be your responsibility to obtain the correct rebuilding cost for your home.
+A residential surveyor can provide you with this as part of your home survey.
+Alternatively, you can use the free BCIS House Rebuilding Cost Calculator can help you work it out.

 The calculator estimates the costs of demolishing and clearing the existing structure and rebuilding it to its existing design in modern materials, using modern techniques.
 The estimate covers a standard equal to the existing property and is in accordance with current Building Regulations and other statutory requirements.

 The calculator covers the structure of a house or flat, including:

 - All walls

 - Any applied finishes and decorations